Creating Native Plant Habitats at Home

 The best option for a garden that is at least one mile from the coast or the Bay is narrow-leaf milkweed (Asclepias fascicularis), which is a native of Marin.
 Showy milkweed (Asclepias speciosa), is a California native and has been in Marin for a long time, and so is acceptable in urban and suburban gardens.
 Both types of milkweed go dormant in the fall, prompting monarch butterflies to head west toward an overwintering site.

-A third species, tropical milkweed (Asclepias curassavica) has attractive blossoms, and doesn’t die back in the winter.
+A third species, tropical milkweed (Asclepias curassavica) should not be planted.
+It has attractive blossoms and doesn’t die back in the winter.
 But it is not native and its longevity encourages butterflies to linger inland rather than migrate to overwintering habitats.
 Tropical milkweed is also more likely than the native species to carry deadly parasites.
 To learn more, read this article from the Xerces Society for Invertebrate Conservation as well as this one from Monarch Joint Venture.

 The CA Department of Food and Agriculture has designated tropical milkweed as a B-rated noxious weed and in 2022, Marin County banned the sale of tropical milkweed in nurseries.